Skip to main content

 Is the network IPv6-ready?

 Yes.
-Every Japan VPS gets a dedicated IPv4 + IPv6 — important in Japan where many residential ISPs are IPv6-first.
+Every VPS gets a dedicated IPv4 + IPv6, which matters in Japan where many residential ISPs are IPv6-first.
 Outbound IPv6 connectivity is native, no NAT64 weirdness.

 Can I run Japanese forex / crypto trading bots?